ZewoGraveyard/Aeon/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build Luminescence.
+> CocoaPods 0.39.0+ is required to build Aeon.

-To integrate Epoch into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate **Aeon** into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'